-The best perk about being comfortable with investing at a distance is that you can easily analyze new markets without ever leaving your seat.
+The best perk about being comfortable with investing in rental properties at a distance is that you can easily analyze new markets without ever leaving your seat.
 Or beach chair if that’s more your thing.
 On top of that, you can connect with agents, place offers, and go under contract before you even see the property.
 Today’s technology allows us to vet a new market’s fundamentals relatively easily.

 Analyze the Fundamentals Prior to Searching for Property

 At The Real Estate CPA™ we aim for efficiency.
 It makes no sense to waste time browsing for rental properties if you don’t have a clue as to how the underlying market performs.
 That’s like choosing a car simply because of how it looks and completely ignoring any issues that may be waiting under the hood.
 You’re wasting time, and time is money.

 So first, pick a market that interests you.
 You don’t have to have any rhyme or reason as to why you chose the market(s) for investing in rental property that you have.
 You can tack a map to the wall and throw darts for all I care.
 But once you choose a market, resist the urge to jump on Realtor.com or Zillow and research the fundamentals first.

 Since the premise of this article is how to analyze new real estate markets from your beach chair, we’ll naturally look at one of my favorite markets: Wilmington, NC.
 I love Wilmington because it’s a fun beach city, has an international airport, and has several large industries supporting economic growth.
 That’s the macro level understanding that you need to have with the market you choose.
 You’ll then need to dive into the micro level information, specifically demographics, employment rates, income information, etc. before you start investing in rental properties.

 To review all of this information presented in a aggregated format, we’ll look at the market’s Comprehensive Annual Financial Report (CAFR).